-The definition of "nearest school" includes all schools except those which allocate places on the basis of faith (membership or practice) before allocating on the basis of istance/location.
+The definition of "nearest school" includes all schools except those which allocate places based on faith (membership or practice) before allocating based on distance or location.

 Applications from children from overseas

 All children of compulsory school age (5 to 16 years) in England have a right of access to education.
 However, where a child is in England for a short period only, for example less than half a term, it may be reasonable to refuse admission to a school.